aleph2c/miros/doc/zero_to_one.rst

 .. admonition:: translation

   Each pub is a state in a statemachine.
-You would program these states as functions that take two arguments, a reference to an active object and an event.
+You would program these states as functions that take two arguments, a reference to an ActiveObject and an event.

   These state functions will contain an if-elif structure which will have multiple clauses.
 The greeter is the "init" clause, and the enter and exit